CA GROWN Blog

 Nectarine Arugula Pizza

-Ever since I was a little girl, my favorite summertime fruit has been the bright, sweet, juicy harvest that is so prominent in our state.
-I love walking into my local grocery stores to see overflowing bins and baskets full of these and other stone fruit.
-Plus knowing they probably only made about a 50 mile radius trek to get there is even better!
+Ever since I was a little girl, my favorite summertime fruit has been the bright, sweet, juicy nectarine’s that are so prominent in our state.
+I love walking into my local grocery stores to see the overflowing bins and baskets full of nectarines and other stone fruit.
+Coupled with knowing they probably only made about a 50 mile radius trek to get there is even better!

-At first glance, you’d think this was a “dessert” type pizza but don’t let the optics fool you.
-The addition of the arugula and the salty components of the cheeses create a wonderfully rustic masterpiece with the perfect twist of sweet and savory.
+At first glance, you’d think this was a “dessert” type of pizza, but don’t let the optics fool you.
+Without a doubt, the addition of the arugula and the salty components of the cheeses create a wonderfully rustic masterpiece with the perfect twist of sweet and savory.

-I made sure my nectarines were fairly firm when I purchased them.
+When I purchased the nectarines, I made sure they were fairly firm.
 I wanted a nice, sturdy fruit profile so the heat of the oven (500 degrees!) didn’t break down the slices too much.
+If you’re not a fan of nectarines, then try substituting them with peaches!

 Fresh mozzarella is the base of this fruity pie!

-Followed by thin slices of all those beautiful nectarines
+Now that the cheese has been added, follow by placing thin slices of all those beautiful nectarines.

-Topped with a light dusting of shredded parmesan
+Then, top with a light dusting of shredded parmesan.

-Why don’t you make one before you can’t!
-Nectarines and other stone fruit are only available for a few months this summer.
+Since nectarines and other stone fruit are only available for a few months during the summer, you should make this while you can!

 - 1 ball fresh mozzarella